 - International Law Programs: Duke is home to a large and vibrant international law program.
 In addition to the LLM program for international law graduates, Duke has a variety of programs that bring students and practitioners from all over the world to the Law School, including a robust exchange program, an SJD program, and a summer legal-language institute.
 The Duke Center for International and Comparative Law hosts a number of events each year, including lectures and conferences featuring some of the world’s most renowned scholars and legal leaders.
 Duke Law pioneered a unique joint-degree program that makes it possible for students to earn a JD and a Master of Laws in International and Comparative Law concurrently in three years, which attracts a number of JD students who are passionate about international law.
 Through seminars and fieldwork, Duke Law’s International Human Rights Clinic enables students to critically engage with cutting-edge human rights issues, strategies, tactics, institutions, and law.
 Many JD and LLM students from Duke, and around the world, participate in Duke’s Summer Institute in Global and Transnational Law, which is cohosted with Leiden University in The Hague, the Netherlands.
 Duke is also proud to offer the Summer Institute on Law, Language & Culture, a four-week intensive program designed to introduce international students and visitors to the American law school experience.

-- Entrepreneurship Programs: The LLMLE program is strongly connected to the entrepreneurial ecosystem in the nearby Research Triangle Park as well as the resources and programs produced by the university’s Innovation and Entrepreneurship Initiative, which brings to life and deepens Duke’s enduring theme of knowledge in the service of society.
+- Entrepreneurship Programs: The Program in Law and Entrepreneurship is strongly connected to the entrepreneurial ecosystem in the nearby Research Triangle Park as well as the resources and programs produced by the university’s Innovation and Entrepreneurship Initiative, which brings to life and deepens Duke’s enduring theme of knowledge in the service of society.
 The initiative seeks to make Duke an agent of transformation through an entrepreneurial spirit, generating innovations from the ideas that grow at the university and translating those innovations to positively impact individuals, communities, institutions, and societies.
 Additionally, Duke Law offers the only dual-degree program in the United States where students can earn a JD and LLM in Law & Entrepreneurship concurrently in three years, gaining a mastery of both the core substantive law and the lawyering skills that are necessary for effective representation of entrepreneurs.
 Affiliated programs include the Duke Start-Up Challenge, the Center for the Advancement of Social Entrepreneurship, the Duke Center on Law & Technology, the Duke Law Community Enterprise Clinic, the Duke Law Start-Up Ventures Clinic, the Duke Law Center for the Study of the Public Domain, the Global Financial Markets Center, the Duke Law Center for Innovation Policy, the Innovation Co-Lab, Innovate Duke, and more.

 - Legal Clinics: Duke Law School’s nationally recognized clinical program has grown exponentially and houses a variety of clinics that offer a wide range of hands-on opportunities.
 A clinical office suite brings a number of the programs together, allowing them to function as a public interest law firm.
 Clinical opportunities include the Appellate Litigation Clinic, the Children’s Law Clinic, the Community Enterprise Clinic, the Start-Up Ventures Clinic, the Environmental Law and Policy Clinic, the Health Justice Clinic, the Civil Justice Clinic, the First Amendment Clinic, the Immigrant Rights Clinic, the International Human Rights Clinic, and the Wrongful Convictions Clinic.

 - Research Centers: Duke Law School is home to 18 centers, institutes, and programs in which faculty engage in cutting-edge research and education on subjects of critical importance to the law, public policy, and society.
 These centers offer students the opportunity to participate through research projects and special events.
-They include the Center for Innovation Policy, Center on Law Ethics and National Security, Global Financial Markets Center, Center on Law & Technology, and the new Center for Science and Justice.
+They include the Center for Innovation Policy, Center on Law Ethics and National Security, Global Financial Markets Center, Center on Law & Technology, and the Wilson Center for Science and Justice.